 Quiche sounds fancy, but in fact, it's just a simple egg custard baked into a crust.
-So let's make an asparagus quiche to welcome spring, shall we?
+So let's make an asparagus gruyere quiche to welcome spring, shall we?

 Jump to:

-Asparagus quiche recipe ingredients
+Asparagus gruyere quiche recipe ingredients

 For the asparagus quiche filling:

 - Asparagus: Choose asparagus that is firm, not wilty or bendy, with bright green stalks and dark green or purple tips.
 Thinner asparagus is preferable in this recipe, because it looks prettier on top of the quiche and the texture is a little better overall.
 But if you only find thicker asparagus, that will work just fine.
+(Thicker asparagus works really well for Prosciutto Wrapped Asparagus!)

 - Eggs: You may be surprised that it doesn't take very many eggs to make a quiche.
 We'll use 6 in this recipe.